PicoCreator/Not-DnD-5thSRD/docs/adventuring/equipment/coins.md

 | Gold (gp)     | 100   | 10   | 2   | 1     | 1/10    |
 | Platinum (pp) | 1,000 | 100  | 20  | 10    | 1       |

-In the ancient realm, coins of various metals were used to represent the relative worth of goods and services.
-The three most common coins were the gold piece (gp), the silver piece (sp), and the copper piece (cp).
+In this realm, coins of various worth are used.
+The most common are the gold piece (gp), the silver piece (sp), and the copper piece (cp).

-A single gold piece could purchase a bedroll, fifty feet of good rope, or a goat.
-Skilled artisans could earn one gold piece a day.
-Gold pieces were the standard measure of wealth, even if the coins themselves were not commonly used.
-When merchants discussed deals involving hundreds or thousands of gold pieces, the transactions were usually conducted with gold bars, letters of credit, or valuable goods.
+A gold piece can acquire a bedroll, 50 feet of good rope, or a goat.
+A skilled artisan can earn one gold piece a day.
+Gold pieces are the standard measure of wealth, and transactions involving hundreds or thousands of gold pieces are usually done through gold bars, letters of credit, or valuable goods.

-One gold piece was worth ten silver pieces, which were the most common coins among commoners.
-A silver piece could buy a laborer's work for half a day, a flask of lamp oil, or a night's rest in a poor inn.
+One gold piece is worth ten silver pieces, which are the most common coins among commoners.
+A silver piece can buy a laborer's work for half a day, a flask of lamp oil, or a night's rest in a poor inn.

-One silver piece was worth ten copper pieces, which were common among laborers and beggars.
-A single copper piece could buy a candle, a torch, or a piece of chalk.
+One silver piece is worth ten copper pieces, which are common among laborers and beggars.
+A single copper piece buys a candle, a torch, or a piece of chalk.

-In addition, coins made of other precious metals could sometimes be found in treasure hoards.
-The electrum piece (ep) and the platinum piece (pp) were relics of fallen empires and lost kingdoms, and they often caused suspicion and skepticism when used in transactions.
-An electrum piece was worth five silver pieces, and a platinum piece was worth ten gold pieces.
+In addition, coins made of other precious metals may be found in treasure hoards.
+The electrum piece (ep) and the platinum piece (pp) are from fallen empires and lost kingdoms, and may be met with suspicion when used in transactions.
+An electrum piece is worth five silver pieces, and a platinum piece is worth ten gold pieces.

-A standard coin weighed about a third of an ounce, so fifty coins weighed a pound.
+A standard coin weighs about a third of an ounce, so fifty coins weigh a pound.

 **Standard Exchange Rates**